How Much Does It Cost To Own A NASCAR Team?

 What is the least valuable team in NASCAR?

-The least valuable team in NASCAR is Petty GMS Motorsports which is estimated to be worth only $26 million.
-Petty GMS Motorsports, owned by Maury Gallagher, is a newer team that has not yet been able to make as much money as its competitors.
+The least valuable team in NASCAR is Legacy Motor Club, which is estimated to be worth only $26 million.
+Owned by Richard Petty, Maury Gallagher, and Jimmie Johnson, it is a newer team that has not yet been able to make as much money as its competitors.
 They are not significantly behind the pack; the second least valuable NASCAR team, Front Row Motorsports, is worth only an estimated four million dollars more, or $30 million total.

 Is NASCAR the most expensive racing sport?